-Maryn has written for The New York Times Magazine, The Atlantic, The Guardian, Health, Medium, Modern Farmer, More, MSNBC, Nature, Scientific American, Self, Slate, WIRED, the Annals of Emergency Medicine, CIDRAP, and Georgia Trend, among others.
+Maryn has written for The New York Times Magazine, The Atlantic, The Guardian, Health, Medium, Modern Farmer, More, MSNBC, Nature, Scientific American, Self, Slate, VICE, WIRED, the Annals of Emergency Medicine, CIDRAP, and Georgia Trend, among others.

 NEW YORK TIMES MAGAZINE

 "Home to Roost: The looming threat of avian flu"

 FOOD AND ENVIRONMENT REPORTING NETWORK

 "New EU Data on Antibiotics Contain Warning for U.S." November 23, 2016

 "UN Makes Historic Commitment to Fight Antibiotic Resistance" September 30, 2016

 TONIC (VICE Health)

 "Babies in California Are Being Born with Syphilis"